-1. U. T. Arlington: Recommendation to Accept Bequest from the Estate of Samuel Thomas Hughes, Jr., Dallas, Texas.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Nedderman that a specific bequest of book royalties from the Estate of Samuel Thomas Hughes, Jr., Dallas, Texas, be accepted and used to support ongoing programs in the School of Nursing at U. T. Arlington.
+1. U. T. Arlington: Acceptance of Bequest from the Estate of Samuel Thomas Hughes, Jr., Dallas, Texas.-Upon recommendation of the Asset Management Committee, the Board accepted a specific bequest of book royalties from the Estate of Samuel Thomas Hughes, Jr., Dallas, Texas, to support ongoing programs in the School of Nursing at The University of Texas at Arlington.

-The U. T. System Office of General Counsel has rendered an opinion that the recommended use of this bequest is permissible under Section 65.36(f) of the Texas Education Code.
+The U. T. System Office of General Counsel has rendered an opinion that the use of this bequest is permissible under Section 65.36(f) of the Texas Education Code.